Key Issues

 These principles guide all of our advocacy efforts.

 Each year, we evaluate trends in pain care and the policy landscape to identify the specific areas where we hope to make an impact.
-In 2023, our key priorities are:
+Our 2026 key priorities are:

-1. Promoting movement toward integrated, multidisciplinary pain care as best practice.
+2. Promoting movement toward coordinated, multidisciplinary pain care as best practice.

-3. Advocate for dissemination of the Pain Management Best Practices report to front-line clinicians and implementation of specific recommendations, including a national pain awareness campaign.
+4. Advocate for dissemination of the HHS Pain Management Best Practices report and summaries to all clinicians and education on its treatment recommendations, for frontline clinicians.

-5. Encouraging the continuation of telehealth coverage of provider visits at parity with in-person appointments beyond the public health emergency, including prescription renewal appointments, chronic care management, and behavioral health.
+5. Encouraging the continuation of telehealth coverage of provider visits at parity with in-person appointments including prescription renewal appointments, chronic care management, and behavioral health.

 While we plan to target the above priorities, we’ll also be paying attention to the following topics and taking action when appropriate: